Dom304/Invantry/README.md

 ## Acknownlegment

-This project was created created by Hector Rodriguez, Alec Droegemeier, Alexander Wesley and Dominique Simmons for the our Senior Capsstone project at The University of North Carolina at Greensboro, 2023.
+This project was created created by Hector Rodriguez, Alec Droegemeier, Alexander Wesley and Dominique Simmons for the our Senior Capstone project at The University of North Carolina at Greensboro, 2023.